abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### ntype

 - **Type**: Integer
 - **Description**: Number of different atom species in this calculation.
-This value must be set.
-If the number you set is smaller than the atom species in the STRU file, ABACUS only read the `wrong number` of atom information.
-If the number is larger than the atom species in the STRU file, ABACUS may stop and quit.
+If this value is not equal to the atom species in the STRU file, ABACUS will stop and quit.
+If not set or set to 0, ABACUS will automatically set it to the atom species in the STRU file.
-- **Default**: ***No default value***
+- **Default**: 0

 ### calculation